-Canon G7 X Mark II versus Fujifilm X100F
+Canon G7 X Mark II vs Fujifilm X100F

-The Canon PowerShot G7 X Mark II and the Fujifilm X100F are two digital cameras that were revealed to the public, respectively, in February 2016 and January 2017.
-Both the G7X Mark II and the X100F are fixed lens compact cameras that are based on an one-inch (G7X Mark II) and an APS-C sensor.
-The Canon has a resolution of 20 megapixel, whereas the Fujifilm provides 24 MP.
+The Canon PowerShot G7 X Mark II and the Fujifilm X100F are two digital cameras that were announced, respectively, in February 2016 and January 2017.
+Both the G7X Mark II and the X100F are fixed lens compact cameras that are based on an one-inch (G7X Mark II) and an APS-C (X100F) sensor.
+The Canon has a resolution of 20 megapixels, whereas the Fujifilm provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X100F is considerably larger (47 percent) than the Canon G7 X Mark II.
 Moreover, the X100F is substantially heavier (47 percent) than the G7X Mark II.
 In this context, it is worth noting that neither the G7X Mark II nor the X100F are weather-sealed.